Zara Jabeen Mahbub

-Early life and education
+Background and early life

-Zara Jabeen Chowdhury was born on 8 March 1976 in the village of Monakosha in Nawabganj, Rajshahi district, Bangladesh.
+Zara Jabeen Chowdhury was born on 8 March 1976 in the village of Monakosha in Rajshahi district (now in Chapai Nawabganj District) in Bangladesh.
 She belongs to an aristocratic Bengali family of Muslim Chowdhuries who served as the former Zamindars of Monakosha.
-Her grandfather, Murtaza Raza Choudhry, was a former Finance Minister of East Pakistan and a member of the 1st National Assembly of Pakistan.
-Her great-great-grandfather, Ismail Hossain Choudhry, was the zamindar of Kotalpukur in Bihar.
-She is the niece of former Chief Justice Mainur Reza Chowdhury.
+Her grandfather, Murtaza Raza Choudhry, was a former finance minister of East Pakistan and a member of the 1st National Assembly of Pakistan.
+Her great-great-grandfather, Ismail Hossain Choudhry, was the zamindar of Kotalpokhar in Bihar.
+She was the niece of Chief Justice Mainur Reza Chowdhury.